TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - 'Star' charities or otherwise list as favourites - have a 'basket' of favourite charities
 - Get the ability to track what various people have selected (effectively, just an activity log - all you need is .
 - Mailing list to remind people at tax time about their charity.
+- Search function - search the short descriptions of their work.

 ##New data
 - Three years of annual reports = 'fastest growing' metric available.